 Caring for someone with mental health difficulties can impact you financially, if, for example, you have to reduce the hours you work, or pay out a little more in travel costs, or food bills.
 Mind in Brighton and Hove are unable to offer financial advice, but there are several ways of accessing financial support as a carer in the UK, and we have listed below some organisations who offer advice and support in accessing financial assistance.

-If caring for an adult has a significant impact on your life you can request a Carers Assessment from the council.
+If caring for an adult has a significant impact on your life you can request a Carer's Assessment from the Carer's Centre.
 This is separate from any assessment of the person you care for.
 This is an assessment to see what help and support you may need as a carer, and you can do this even if the person you care for refuses assistance for themselves.
+You can apply for this assessment through the Carer's Hub.

 A Carers Grant is a one-off sum of money paid to carers by the council.
 This money is not a loan - you do not have to pay it back.
 Not everyone is entitled to this money - carers are assessed by the council to see if they are eligible.
 The money is intended to support you as a carer, and is intended to be flexible, as each person has individual needs.